AudreyHal/Hospital-Inventory/README.md

 <br />

-<i>I created this project some time ago but do seasonally update parts of it as needed</i>
+<i>I created this project some time ago but do seasonally update parts of it as needed.
+Contributions are very welcome.</i>